gdsbook/book/notebooks/12_feature_engineering.md

     facet.set_title(f"{k_neighbors} neighbors")
 ```

-Plenty more of these methods are implemented in `scikit-learn.neighbors`, as well as kriging methods in `GSTools` {cite}`sebastian_muller_2021_5169658` and geographically-weighted regression in `mgwr` {cite}`oshan2019mgwr}.
+Plenty more of these methods are implemented in `scikit-learn.neighbors`, as well as kriging methods in `GSTools` {cite}`sebastian_muller_2021_5169658` and geographically weighted regression in `mgwr` {cite}`oshan2019mgwr`.

 ### Polygon to point

 We now move on to a case where the information we are interested in matching to our set of points is stored in a polygon geography.
-For example, we would like to know the population density of the neighborhood in which each AirBnB is located.
+For example, we would like to know the population density of the neighborhood in which each Airbnb is located.
 This is conceptually similar to the sampling example above, but in the case the information we want to sample is not a surface but a geo-table of polygons.
-To determine density, we will download population estimates at the Census tract level, and "transfer" those estimates over to each AirBnB point.
+To determine density, we will download population estimates at the census tract level, and "transfer" those estimates over to each Airbnb point.
 Geographically, the only challenge here is finding the containing polygon for each point, and then performing what is in spatial databases parlance known as a "spatial join", by which we link the two layers through their spatial connection.

 Let us pull down the number of inhabitants from the American Community Survey for tracts in San Diego: